justinnoor/pppucpp/README.md

 ### Background

-When I first started programming, I hopped around various languages, frameworks, tutorials, and code camps, which gave me a weak foundation.
+When I first started programming, I hopped around various languages, frameworks, tutorials, and code camps, never building a solid foundation for myself.
 Looking back, my journey should have began with PPPUC++.
 This book is an invaluable resource for anyone interested in C++.
 After learning C++, everything else will make sense.

 This book can serve as both a guide for beginners, and a refresher for advanced programmers.
 Dr. Stroustrup wrote this book with great care and it is quite enjoyable to read.
 His humorous personality livens up what could have easily been a dry technical book.
 It is truly an honor to have Dr. Stroustrup still spearheading the C++ language today.